bcgov/ols-geocoder/address-data-pipeline.md

 <br><br>

 <a name=architecture></a>
-## Architecture Diagrams of current and proposed implementations
+## Architecture Diagrams

-The current implementation is on the left; the proposed implementation on the right:
+The current implementation is on the left; one possible implementation on the right:

 ![image.png](https://images.zenhubusercontent.com/57a52ca5e40e5714b16d039c/082b65d9-cc15-43af-9b39-dd0dc6b68215)